IKHINtech/axum-sqlx-utoipa/README.md

 2) Run `make setup` to create `.env` from `.env.example`.
 3) Adjust names (crate/package) if desired, and set `JWT_SECRET`.
 4) Start Postgres via `docker compose up` (or your own DB) and run `cargo run` or `make dev`.
+5) Apply migrations with `make migrate`, seed sample data with `make seed` if needed.
-5) Update `README`/migrations/models/routes` as you build your own domain.
+6) Update `README`/migrations/models/routes` as you build your own domain.